PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

   - Guides
 ---

-You have recently interviewed a user?
-Congratulations!
-You have done a big step towards building a user-centric product.
-Once you’ve gotten into a habit of continuously interviewing users, you will benefit from a steady stream of user insights that help to inform your product strategy and roadmap.

-To turn interviews into insights, a lot of techniques exist, often driven by traditional scientific methods that involve coding your data, sorting cards and generating themes.
-While these techniques result in well-grounded insights, they are also time consuming.
-In fast-moving startups, it’s often more practical to have a 80/20 approach for your research, generate quick insights, build an MVP, measure its success and iterate.

-This is why at PostHog, we use interview snapshots to share insights from interviews with the team.
-They can be created in a very short amount of time and are a great conversation starter.
-The method was championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309).
-It’s a great book if you are looking for a practical approach to user research, whether you are a product engineer, a product manager or a designer.
+Regularly talking to users is an important habit for any team, but you also need an efficient way to share what you learn.
+Traditional scientific methods areeffective but too time consuming, especially for a fast-moving startup.
+This is why, at PostHog, we use interview snapshots to share insights from interviews with the team.

+Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), interview snapshots are great conversation starters you can create with minimal effort – an 80/20 method that allows us to gather feedback, generate quick insights, build MVPs, measure their success and iterate.

-In the spirit of the Pareto principle, we are going to give you our own quick summary of how we do user interview snapshots at PostHog.
-We’ve created the following template that you can download and fill out, or you can recreate the structure in Google Docs, Figma or any other tool of your choice.
+In this guide, I'll share how we create user interview snapshots at PostHog – including the following template that you can download and fill out, or recreate in Google Docs, Figma or any other tool of your choice.

 ## Interview snapshots explained